Avon NC Vacation Information and Guide

 Are there any beaches with lifeguards in Avon?

-Unfortunately no, you’ll have to travel north to the town of Nags Head or Kill Devil Hills if you are seeking a beach with a lifeguard to watch over you and your family.
+Unfortunately, you’ll have to travel north to the town of Nags Head or Kill Devil Hills if you seek a beach with a lifeguard to watch over you and your family.

 Can I drive on the beach in Avon?